Hunter S. Thompson: Late 1960s

-Following the success of Hell's Angels, Thompson successfully sold articles to several national magazines, including The New York Times Magazine, Esquire, Pageant, and Harper's.
+Following the success of Hell's Angels, Thompson sold stories to several national magazines, including The New York Times Magazine, Esquire, Pageant, and Harper's.

 In 1967, shortly before the Summer of Love, Thompson wrote "The 'Hashbury' is the Capital of the Hippies" for The New York Times Magazine.
 He criticized San Francisco's hippies as devoid of both the political convictions of the New Left and the artistic core of the Beats, resulting in a culture overrun with young people who spent their time in the pursuit of drugs.
 "The thrust is no longer for 'change' or 'progress' or 'revolution', but merely to escape, to live on the far perimeter of a world that might have been – perhaps should have been – and strike a bargain for survival on purely personal terms," he wrote.

-By late 1967, Thompson and his family moved back to Colorado and rented a house in Woody Creek, a small mountain hamlet outside Aspen.
-In early 1969, Thompson received a $15,000 royalty check for the paperback sales of Hell's Angels and used two-thirds of the money for a down payment on a modest home and property where he would live for the rest of his life.
+Later that year, Thompson and his family moved back to Colorado and rented a house in Woody Creek, a small mountain hamlet outside Aspen.
+In early 1969, Thompson received a $15,000 royalty check for the paperback sales of Hell's Angels, and used a portion of the proceeds on a down payment on a home and property where he would live for the rest of his life.
+It was a 110-acre piece of land that cost him $75,000.
 He named the house Owl Farm and often described it as his "fortified compound".

 In early 1968, Thompson signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-According to Thompson's letters and his later writings, at this time, he planned to write a book called The Joint Chiefs about "the death of the American Dream."
-He used a $6,000 advance from Random House to travel the 1968 Presidential campaign trail and attend the 1968 Democratic Convention in Chicago for research.
-From his hotel room in Chicago, Thompson watched the clashes between police and protesters, which he wrote had a great effect on his political views.
-The book was never finished, and the theme of the death of the American dream was carried over into his later work.
-The contract with Random House was eventually fulfilled with the 1972 book Fear and Loathing in Las Vegas.
-He also signed a deal with Ballantine Books in 1968 to write a satirical book called The Johnson File about Lyndon B. Johnson.
-A few weeks after the contract was signed, however, Johnson announced that he would not seek re-election, and the deal was canceled.
+According to Thompson's letters from the period, he planned to write a book called The Joint Chiefs about "the death of the American Dream."
+He used a $6,000 advance from Random House to travel the country covering the 1968 United States presidential election and attend the Democratic National Convention in Chicago for research.
+He watched the clashes between police and antiwar protesters from his hotel, and later claimed that events had a significant effect on his political views, saying, "I went to the Democratic convention as a journalist and returned a raving beast."
+While Thompson never completed the book, he carried its theme into later work.
+He also signed a deal with Ballantine Books in 1968 to write a satirical book called The Johnson File about President Lyndon B. Johnson.
+A few weeks later, the deal fell through after Johnson withdrew from the election.

+Thompson was impressed by Rolling Stone magazine's coverage of the disastrous Altamont Free Concert in December 1969.
+After writing to Rolling Stones editor, Jann Wenner, Thompson accepted an invitation to submit his work to the magazine, which soon became his primary outlet.